 Transition lenses, known scientifically as photochromic lenses, are made with ultra-violet reactive materials that causes the lenses to change shades when exposed to varying degrees of UV light.
 This causes the lenses to darken in bright sunshine and lighten indoors, eliminating the need for a separate pair of sunglasses.

 Transition lenses will change from completely clear to very dark in about one minute, but take roughly two minutes to return to clear.
 However, transition lenses do a have a couple of downsides.
 First, transition lenses will not darken in a vehicle as windshields on most U.S.-made cars filter out UV rays.
 Second, transition lenses will acquire a minor residual tint after approximately six months of use.

-Polarization changes the way light is transmitted through the lens of sunglasses via a special filter embedded into the lens.
+Polarization changes the way light is transmitted through the lenses of sunglasses via a special filter embedded into the lenses.
 Because this changes how light enters the eye, polarized lenses reduce reflective glare and improves your ability to see in bright conditions.
 Polarized lenses are suited for wears who spend a lot of time outdoors driving, skiing or are engaged in water-based activities, such as boating or fishing.